kabk/go-theses-18-daniel-hernandez/notes.md

-if no rate = no push new shet
-if redesign = 0;

-bigger generations, morepromiscuity.
-less mutation strength

-white “undesigned” button thing, with show prev designs + rate? better interface for prev designs, back front arrow + best designs
+better interface for prev designs, back front arrow + best designs... screenshots? color diff always some random dna in new gen